Tatar-Tili-Tilsizgasi-Surasi/crimean-tatar-romania/phonology/syllables.md

 ## Syllabification (Al-Kwarizmi Law)

-In polysyllabic words, the division into syllables follows a deterministic algorithm, known as the **Al-Kwarizmi law of syllabification**.
+In polysyllabic words, the division into syllables follows a deterministic algorithm, known as the **Al-Kwarizmi law of syllabification** (El-Korezmiy ifadesí).
 This law is based on the principle of least effort (Eñ az zahmetlí eğíkleme), which ensures the minimum intersyllabic effort by placing maximum intrasyllabic load on the final syllable.

 The process essentially works backward from the end of the word, identifying valid syllable types and ensuring harmony.